burt202/table-tennis-scoring/readme.md

 ### Adding Results

-- `npm run add-result`
+- `npm run add-result` - once completed, this creates/updates a results file and commits it
+- `git push`

-- NOTE: the winner and loser names must match a player added to league for it to be counted as part of the standings
+NOTE: the winner and loser names must match a player added to league for it to be counted as part of the standings

 ### MetaData Propeties